 When should I consider referral to a UK specialist?

-Some conditions require a MRI or CT scan to diagnose, or assess the severity.
-At present there are no such facilities for animals based in Jersey, although New Era does have a mobile MRI scanner visit from the mainland every 3 months.
+Some conditions require a MRI or CT scan to diagnose or assess the severity.
+New Era does have a mobile MRI scanner visit from the mainland every 3 months.

 Some cancer treatments, such as radiation, can only be done at specialist facilities in the UK.